 Casa Tamarindo is a vernacular research & design house focused on creating a community bio-generated future.

 Itamar Lilienthal (Ita)

 BFA NYU, MArch Bartlett UCL

 Itamar Lilienthal (Ita) is a multidisciplinary artist, designer, author, bio-architect, inventor, researcher and teacher currently living in London.
 Before starting Casa Tamarindo he received a BFA in Studio Art from New York University.
 He then spent several years working at numerous places including Otherlab and Mycoworks were his visions for the future became solidified.
 He has been invited to lecture at the Royal College of Art & Technologia de Monterrery among others.

-He recently completed his MArch in Bio-Integrated Design from the Bartlett School of Architecture where he focused on integrating the use of advanced environmental simulation software into the archtectural and industrial design process.
+He recently completed his MArch in Bio-Integrated Design from the Bartlett School of Architecture where he focused on integrating the use of advanced environmental simulation software into design and fabrication of procedural architectural and bio-design workflows.

 Invited to give a lecture on sustainble design at Royal College of Art, London, UK